noir-lang/noir/docs/docs/how_to/how-to-solidity-verifier.md

 :::

-To compile our circuit, we can navigate to the compilation tab:
+To compile our the verifier, we can navigate to the compilation tab:

 ![Compilation Tab](@site/static/img/how-tos/solidity_verifier_2.png)